 This is possible only when we can allow ourselves to be naked in pleasure and naked in the creative forces as they exist in each one of us—without shame.
-This is the symbolism conveyed by the biblical story of Adam and Eve in paradise.
+This is the symbolism conveyed by the biblical story, the myth of Adam and Eve in paradise.
 This is exactly what that is talking about.

 The analogies and symbolism found in the Bible should not be considered as one-time historical events.
 They are being constantly recreated in our souls.
 If we think of Adam and Eve and what they represent, separating them from the distortions that human minds and human religions overlaid onto them, we can find the truth as it exists in them as well as in ourselves, right now.